NashLogic/MinimalPasswords/README.md

 # MinimalPasswords
- An iOS app designed to produce safe passwords with a minimal UI
+ An iOS app designed to produce safe passwords with a minimal UI.

  This project uses Swift, Objective-C, and SQLite.
 It also incorporates CocoaPods.